 This includes family members who were not present in the United States, at the time of the asylum application.

 If you want to get more information on family issues related to immigration, we recommend you review our article dedicated to “Family based immigration”.

 Whatever your visa and immigration needs are, the Lluis Law asylum lawyers have more than 50 years of combined experience successfully representing immigrants in the Los Angeles area.
-Contact us now for a free consultation.
+Contact us now for a private consultation.

 How long does asylum last?

 Foreigners who receive the asylum benefit can keep it indefinitely.
 The only thing that must be renewed every year is the authorization of employment of the asylee.

 It is an interview by the USCIS officer to the asylum seeker to verify that there is actually a solid foundation based on the fear of returning to their home country.
 Although on the US border with Mexico when a person applies for asylum, a preliminary interview takes place.

 This interview is conducted by an officer of the Office of Customs and Border Control (CBP) and he determines whether the applicant moves to the next level.
 That is, to the formal ‘credible fear’ interview conducted by a USCIS officer.

 The immigration officer interrogates the immigrant about the reasons for requesting asylum.
 You will be asked to answer questions related to the way you have been persecuted, tortured and more.

 If the asylum officer considers the person to be telling the truth and his credible fear to have a solid base, then he will approve the asylum.
 Otherwise, it will refer the applicant to an immigration court.